Joint Learning of Label and Environment Causal Independence for Graph Out-of-Distribution Generalization

 \subsection{Subgraph discovery challenges}

-A common strategy to make neural networks generalizable to structure distribution shifts in graph OOD tasks is to identify causal subgraphs for invariant predictions~\cite{ranjan2020asap, wu2022dir, wu2020gib, miao2022interpretable, chen2022ciga}.
+A common strategy to make neural networks generalizable to structure distribution shifts in graph OOD tasks is to identify causal subgraphs for invariant predictions~\cite{wu2022dir, miao2022interpretable, chen2022ciga, li2023graph}.
 However, correctly selecting subgraphs is challenging due to the following two precision challenges.
 (1) The selected causal subgraph may contain spurious structures, \ie, $\exists G_p \subseteq G_S, G_p\subseteq \hat{G}_C$, where $G_a\subseteq G_b$ denotes $G_a$ is a subgraph of $G_b$, and $\hat{G}_C$ represents the selected causal subgraph.
 (2) The model may not select the whole $G_C$ into $\hat{G}_C$ and leave a part of $G_C$ in $\hat{G}_S=G - \hat{G}_C$.
 Formally, $\exists G_p \subseteq G_C, G_p\subseteq \hat{G}_S$.
-The second precision challenge will be further discussed in Appx.~\ref{app:discussions}.
+The reason for the occurrence of these precision challenges will be further discussed in Appx.~\ref{app:discussions}.